Joelius300/dviz_hslu/REPORT.md

 ![Corrected colors for buffer chart with Tritanopia](./img/buffer_chart_corrected_tritanopia.png)

-If all else fails, the consistent order of the line both in the chart and the legend, the meaningful names and hover-labels of them, as well as the ability to show and hide a particular line, allow even users with complete color blindness to interpret the chart.
+If all else fails, the consistent order of the lines both in the chart and the legend, the meaningful names and hover-labels of them, as well as the ability to show and hide a particular line, allow even users with complete color blindness to interpret the chart.

 ## Tools and libraries